 KPMG in India is pleased to present Voices on Reporting – a monthly series of knowledge sharing calls to discuss current and emerging issues relating to financial reporting.

-Click here to view the presentation and listen to the recording.
+Click here to access the call recording and presentation.

 Our next Voices on Reporting conference call will be held on Thursday, 8 January 2015 between 04:00 – 05:00 PM.